4 Modern Money Tips (not taught in school)

 - Income from a self employed person.

-People that make income from investments often pay the least amount in taxes.
+People making income from investments often pay the least amount of tax.

-The money cruncher is a good follow for taxes (nice guy!).
+The money cruncher is a good follow for taxes.
+Met him last year, sharp guy.

 Strategic withdrawals from your portfolio is the key to paying $0 in taxes.